“The Tell-Tale Heart and Other Writings” By Edgar Allan Poe Review

 I give this poem 2/ 5

-For the most part this one was a scientific story about lead being turned to gold.
-I like the basic idea of this story but it could have been done so much better.
+The writing for the most part was the best part of this story but it could have been so much better than it was.

 I give this novel 1 / 5